Contributor: Sierra Tucson clinical team member Ryan Poling, M.A.

 Disclose your DUI conviction before the employer finds it and describe the steps you have taken since the conviction to remedy the problem.
 Honesty and forthrightness may demonstrate to a potential employer that you are trustworthy despite your conviction.
 While you still will likely be ineligible for certain jobs, such as those that involve driving, based on company policy, it may be to your benefit to let him or her know before he or she discovers the conviction during your background check.

-A Serious Matter, but not the End
+A DUI is a Serious Matter, but not the End

 A DUI conviction is a serious matter, and state laws treat it as such.
 Being convicted of a DUI will likely require you to make substantial changes in your life.
 However, a DUI conviction is by no means the end of the road for you.